cathalgking/SpatialPath/SpatialPath_Notes.md

 ### 6. Merge GSVA output to spatial object and visualise results.

-At the end of the GSVA R script, there will be a csv file containing an activity pathway score for each Visium spot.
+After running the GSVA R script, there will be a csv file containing an activity pathway score for each Visium spot.
 This data is then added to the meta-data slot of the Spatial object containing the Visium sample.
 It is essentially joining two columns together based on a variable which is the 10x barcode column (colnames) in the Spatial R object.